riparias/gbif-alert/CONTRIBUTING.md

 ## Observation import mechanism

 The observation data shown in the webapp can be automatically updated by running the `import_observations` management command.
-This one will trigger a GBIF Download for our search of interest (target country + species in the database) and load the corresponding observations into the database.
-At the end of the process, observations from previous data imports are deleted to avoid duplicates.
+This one will trigger a GBIF Download for our search of interest (based on the predicate builder function from the config file) and load the corresponding observations into the database.
+At the end of the process, observations from previous data imports are deleted, to avoid duplicates.

 The data import history is recorded with the DataImport model, and shown to the user on the "about" page.